acasanovas/cosu-starter/README.md

 CoSu Starter Toolkit
 ==========================

-This is a starter toolkit that uses [Sass](http://sass-lang.com/) and [Susy](http://susy.oddbird.net/) "Magic Grids" which is intended to start developing a Web project.
+This is a starter toolkit that uses [Sass](http://sass-lang.com/) and [Susy](http://susy.oddbird.net/) "Magic Grids" and is intended to start developing a Web project.
-With CoSu this developement will be fast and well structured, designed to be easily manitainable and extendable.
+With CoSu this developement will be fast and well structured, designed to be easily maintainable and extendable.

 Structuring a project on modules will allow you to reuse common parts on other projects, and this will incredibly increase your team workflow or even yours.